 Staff must not make any comments either publicly or in private about the supposed or actual behaviour of a parent or member of staff.

 Action needs to be taken if staff have reason to believe that there has been a physical injury to a child, including deliberate poisoning, where there is definite knowledge or reasonable suspicion that the injury was inflicted or knowingly not prevented.
 These symptoms may include bruising or injuries in an area that is not usual for a child, e.g. fleshy parts of the arms and legs, back, wrists, ankles and face.

 Many children will have cuts and grazes from normal childhood injuries.
-These should also be logged and discussed with the nursery manager or room leader.
+These should also be logged and discussed with the Manager/Deputy of the pre-school.

 This is also a type of physical abuse.
 This is where a child is presented with an illness that is fabricated by the adult carer.
 The carer may seek out unnecessary medical treatment or investigation.
 The signs may include a carer exaggerating a real illness or symptoms, complete fabrication of symptoms or inducing physical illness, e.g. through poisoning, starvation, inappropriate diet.
 This may also be presented through false allegations of abuse or encouraging the child to appear disabled or ill to obtain unnecessary treatment or specialist support.

 Action needs be taken if the staff member has witnessed an occasion(s) where a child indicated sexual activity through words, play, drawing, had an excessive preoccupation with sexual matters or had an inappropriate knowledge of adult sexual behaviour or language.
 This may include acting out sexual activity on dolls/toys or in the role play area with their peers, drawing pictures that are inappropriate for a child, talking about sexual activities or using sexual language or words.
 The child may become worried when their clothes are removed, e.g. for nappy changes.